regisphilibert/rp_hugo/content/post/hugo-pipes/index.md

 I’m using version control and I want to keep my processed sources (distributed) out of my repository!

 This means I have to fill my `README.md` with instructions on how to `npm install`, `npm run dev`, `grunt watch` etc… I have to educate collaborators and content editors alike on command line and nodejs install, risking much frustration on the other side.
-This may also lead to that dreaded [Git Security Alerts](https://blog.github.com/2017-11-16-introducing-security-alerts-on-github/) rabbit hole, the worst place for my theme users or collaborators to spend their afternoon…
+This may also lead to that dreaded [security alerts](https://blog.github.com/2017-11-16-introducing-security-alerts-on-github/) rabbit hole, the worst place for my theme users or collaborators to spend their afternoon…

 Also, I’m a CI newbie, which means I don’t know how to easily set up a deployment process which would ensure my host doesn’t spend too much time installing Ruby (for SASS), node, and whatever my `packages.json` points to for every build.
 I know there are solutions out there, but not an « out of the box » one that I know of.